dbarochiya/blog/content/posts/How-to-handle-multiple-git-configurations-in-one-machine/index.md

 ---
-title: "How to handle multiple git configurations in one machine" subtitle : "You might get hard time manging many cats but when it comes to git profiles there is something we can do" cover : "./cover.jpg"
+title: "How to handle multiple git configurations in one machine" subtitle : "You might get hard time mangaing many cats but when it comes to git profiles there is something we can do" cover : "./cover.jpg"
 date: "2021-01-03T19:29:31.900Z"
 tags: [Tech]